icarusgk/cs50w-final-project/README.md

   If the task is created inside a project.
 This helps us list the tasks only outside the project in the client.

 - Subtask

   A subtask are used primarily on tasks.
 They are a smaller unit used to keep track of fine grained things to do inside a task.
   - task (foreign key)
   - title
   - description
   - done (the state of the subtask)
 - Project

+  A project's purpose is to encapsulate multiple tasks for an easier task tracking.
   - name
   - user (foreign key)
   - **tasks**
   Many to many field so that we can have multiple tasks on different projects.
 It can be blank so that we can a project without any tasks inside it.
 - Stats

   The user stats.
 When a user finishes a pomodoro timer with a current working task active, the chores_done for the current day and the gone_through field for the active working task increase.
   - **day**
   The current day, defaults to `timezone.now` and accept the format of `yyyy-mm-dd`
   - **chores_done**
   The number of chores done in the current day
 - Mode

   A customized mode that the user can create.
 Each user can create a max of 3 modes, this is controlled by the client in the settings.
   - user (foreign key)
   - **name**